Rakesh-konne/MentalfitnessTracker/README.md

 5. **Prediction and Analysis**
    - Use the trained models to predict the fitness of mental health on new, unseen data.
-   - Analyze the results and interpret the impact of different input features on mental health fitness.
+   - Analyze the results and interpret the impact of different input features on mental health fitness